sydmasina/sydmasina/README.md

 Full-Stack Software Developer
 -----------------------------

 Full-Stack Software Developer.
-I am on the mission to gain more skills as Software Development and use that to solve more problems.
+I am on the mission to gain more skills as Software Developer and use that to solve more problems.
 And get more people to watch Anime :)... especially One Piece!!
 GODA

 * 🌍  I'm based in Johannesburg, Gauteng
 * 🖥️  See my portfolio at [MyPortfolio](http://sheltered-beach-72014.herokuapp.com/)